-- Heat the oil (about 1/4″ deep) in a frying pan.
-Fry each tortilla for about 10 seconds on each side.
-You just want to soften them, not fry them until they’re crispy.
+- Heat the oil (about ¼” deep) in a frying pan.
+Fry each tortilla for about 10 seconds on each side to soften them.

-- As you fry the tortillas, set them on a plate covered in paper towels to help to drain the excess oil.
+- Transfer fried tortillas to a plate covered in paper towels to help to drain the excess oil.

 - Once all of the tortillas are lightly fried, dip a tortilla in the red sauce using tongs.
 Be careful as they’ll be hot.

-- Place the tortilla in a 9" x 13" baking dish.
-Add chicken mixture and cheese to the center of each tortilla, then roll them up and place seam side down so they don't unroll.
+- Place a tortilla in a baking dish, add chicken mixture and cheese to the center of each tortilla, then roll them up and place them seam side down.

-- After your pans are full, pour the remaining sauce over the top of them.
+- After your baking pans are full, pour enchilada sauce over the top of them.

 - Sprinkle with the remaining cheese and extra green onions, if desired.

 - Bake the enchiladas covered with foil for 20 minutes at 350° F, then for an additional 10-15 minutes uncovered.